 - The powers devolved to Scotland have been minor, grudging and booby-trapped

 - The price of oil has halved and oil revenues disappeared, yet the Scottish economy has survived

 - We should admit that transition will not be simple, cheap, fast or risk-free

 - We should accept that UK reaction will be hostile, and have contingency plans defined

 - We should highlight where an independent Scotland will do things differently

 Scotland’s referendum on 18 September 2014 was a choice between two futures.
 A Yes vote was to ensure the most important decisions about our economy and society would be taken by the people who care most about Scotland, that is by the people of Scotland.
 A No vote, to ensure Scotland stood still, is no longer an option.
 We can make Scotland’s vast wealth and resources work much better for everyone in our country, creating a society that reflects our hopes and ambition.
 Being independent means we will have a government that we choose – a government that always puts the people of Scotland first.

 Scotland’s future will be in Scotland’s hands.

 You can download the 2014 Referendum ‘Scotland’s Future’ as a pdf or an ebook.
-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Yes liaison.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Independence.